hamptonmoore/the-plain/_posts/text/2020-7-3-weird-wifi-names-cont.md

 Sadly the Vizio was not able to show the SSID and just fell back to escaped hex.

 The results from changing the SSID showed a couple things, namely devices really do not like it when they are given invalid or incomplete UTF-8 codes and lots of devices handle UTF-8 text much better than I thought they would.
-It also showed that some devices fallback to 8 bit encoding formats when they see an invalid UTF-8 codepoint, there is probably some room for exploitation here like inserting escape keys.
+It also showed that some devices fallback to their native 8 bit encoding formats when they see an invalid UTF-8 codepoint, there is probably some room for exploitation here like inserting escape keys.
 I originally was not expecting the kindle to work at all, nor the chromebook after seeing the slew of question marks originally.
 Android was also found to be at handling text with invalid UTF-8 characters it just removed them as opposed to switching up formatting, falling back to hex, or erroring out with all question marks.

 Thank you to everyone who provided valuable feedback on the previous post.
 I have more research I plan ond doing with this in the future.